9 Best Cocktails Bars in Mexico City

 Bonus: Our top hotel picks in Mexico City

 For location, we recommend staying in the Condesa or Roma neighbourhood.
-All three of these places offer a boutique feel with exceptional design:
+All four of these places offer a boutique feel with exceptional design:

 Get started on booking your trip to Mexico City